The basic technical setup is anonymous

-When you create a survey with easyfeedback, it initially consists of an empty questionnaire and has a unique survey link.
+When you create a survey on easyfeedback, it initially consists of an empty questionnaire and has a unique survey link.

-After the readout, the IP address is converted into a non-encrypted hash and only then saved by easyfeedback.
-This means that at no time is an IP address of the participants stored on easyfeedback.
+After the readout, the IP address is converted into a non-reverse-encryptable hashtag and only then stored at easyfeedback.
+Thus, at no time is an IP address of a participant stored on the easyfeedback server.

 Activate anonymity function

-Furthermore, the participant will be informed in the survey that participation in the survey is anonymous.
+Furthermore, the participant will be shown information within the survey that the participation in the survey is anonymous.

-It is often desired – even in the case of an anonymous survey – to send the invitations by e-mail.
-This contradicts itself at first glance, but easyfeedback has taken this into consideration.
+It is often desired to send the invitations to a survey by email – even for an anonymous survey.
+At first glance, this seems contradictory, but easyfeedback has taken this into consideration.

 Basically you have two options:

-- You invite people to take part in the survey by e-mail, using your own system.
-In this case you copy the survey link and paste it into an e-mail tool.
+- You invite your participants to the survey independently by email.
+In this case, you simply copy the survey link and paste it when sending the emails.

-To invite via the easyfeedback e-mail invitation tool, you first have to upload a participant list.
-Based on this list, the invitations are then sent to the e-mail addresses stored there.
+To invite survey participants via the email invitation tool, you must first upload a participant list.
+The invitations are then sent to the email addresses stored there.

-Within the list of participants you can enter further details: salutation first name, last name, reference text (personalization) + individual columns.
+Within the participant list, you can enter additional information: Title, first name, last name, reference text (personalization) & individual columns.

-The first columns “E-mail, Salutation, First name and Last name” are at no time associated with the results.
+The first columns such as email, title, first name and last name will not be associated with the results at any time.
 This is not intended and cannot be set.
-Only from the column “Reference text” onwards can and will the data be transferred to the evaluation.
+Only from the reference text column onwards can and will the data be transferred to the evaluation.